NEW! Discrete Choice Analysis Tools 2.0

 - Possion Regression Model (left or right truncated, left or right censored, or zero-inflated): Estimates model with Poisson distributed dependent variable.
 This includes censored models - the dependent variable is not observed but independent variables are available - and truncated models where not even the independent variables are observed.
 Also, a zero-inflated Poisson model can be estimated where the probability of the zero category is a mixture of a Poisson consistent probability and an excess probability.
 The mixture coefficient can be a function of independent variables.

-- the percentages of dependent variables by category (where applicable)
+- Percentages of dependent variables by category (where applicable)

-GAUSS performs and reports a number of goodness of fit tests including:
+Reporting: Performs and reports a number of goodness of fit tests including for model performance analysis:

 - Full model and restricted model log-likelihoods